mathworks/toolboxdesign/README.md

 ### Source Control and `buildtool` (CI/CD Files)

 * Source control systems should be set up with this folder as the root of a source repository.
-Additional configuration files like `.gitatributes` and `.gitignore` belong in this folder.
+Additional configuration files like `.gitattributes` and `.gitignore` belong in this folder.
 A `.gitignore` file for a typical MATLAB toolbox project can be found [here](https://github.com/mathworks/gitignore/blob/main/Global/MATLAB.gitignore).
 * Scripts related to packaging and shipping the toolbox should be placed in a `buildUtilities` folder under the root folder.
 Consider using the [`buildtool`](https://www.mathworks.com/help/matlab/matlab_prog/overview-of-matlab-build-tool.html) introduced in R2022b.
 The tasks functions associated with `buildtool` are in `buildfile.m`.

 ```markdown